Psychologist

 Searching for Birth Relatives is a fact sheet that can provide some guidance on the search process and information access, as well as resources for further help in conducting a successful search.
 This fact sheet is designed to address the concerns of both adopted persons who are searching for birth parents or other birth relatives, as well as birth parents (both mothers and fathers) who want to locate a child who was adopted.

 After an adoption is finalized, a new birth certificate for the child is customarily issued to the adoptive parents.
 The original birth certificate is then sealed and kept confidential.
 In the past, nearly all States required a court order for adopted persons to gain access to their original birth certificates.
 In approximately 28 States, the District of Columbia, American Samoa, Guam, and Puerto Rico, a court order is still required to gain access to the original birth certificate, but in many States, the laws are changing to allow easier access to these records.
-To help you find out about obtaining birth records please visit Birth Mother Resources: birth records, Obtaining Birth and/or Adoption Records, and for the laws of the states involved visit Child Adoption Laws.

 In nearly all States, adoption records are sealed and withheld from public inspection after the adoption is finalized.
 To maintain the confidentiality of these records, most States have instituted procedures by which parties to an adoption, including the adoptee, may obtain non-identifying and identifying information from an adoption record, while still protecting the interests of all parties.
-To understand how your State addresses this issue, you can visit Adopting Family Resources, a National Adoption Clearinghouse Information document (Access to Adoption Records), or Child Adoption Laws
+To understand how your State addresses this issue, you can visit a National Adoption Clearinghouse Information document (Access to Adoption Records), or Child Adoption Laws

 Many states have an adoption registry that can help unite an adoptee with his/her birth parents.
 If your state has a registry, it may be found under the adoption laws of your state (visit Child Adoption Laws).
-You may also want to check the website Adoption registries as well as the laws of the state in which you reside at Child Adoption Laws

 Would You Like Personal Assistance?

-If you would like personal assistance, and the office hours of typical therapists and counselors do not fit your schedule, life style or personal needs, Dr Vince Berger may have the solution to your problems.
+If you really want help dealing with your feelings and emotions, changing your behavior, and improving your life and the approach and office hours of typical therapists and counselors do not fit your life style or personal needs, I may have a solution.

-Dr Berger has combined the "old days" when a doctor literally came to your home, with 21st century technology.
-By using office appointments, telephone consultations, email, instant messages, teleconferences, and the willingness to travel and meet with you personally in your home, office, or other location, Dr Berger is available to help you anytime and anywhere, 24 hours a day, 7 days a week.
+By using very flexible office appointments, telephone consultations, email, teleconferences, and the willingness to travel and meet with you personally in your home, office, or other location, I can be available to help you anytime and anywhere.

 Contact Dr. Berger